Ekhoo/Device/README.md

 # License

-CommandBus is available under the MIT license.
+Device is available under the MIT license.
 See the LICENSE file for more info.